object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

   Out[2]: builtin_function_or_method

-So `1` is an object of type :class:`int`, which means that it comes with all of Python's operations for integer arithmetic. :func:`abs`, on the other hand, is a :doc:`built-in function <library/functions>`, so its defining operation is that it can be called on one or more suitable arguments (for example `abs(1)`).
+So `1` is an object of type :class:`int`, which means that it comes with all of Python's operations for integer arithmetic. :func:`abs`, on the other hand, is a :external:doc:`built-in function <library/functions>`, so its defining operation is that it can be called on one or more suitable arguments (for example `abs(1)`).
 If every object has a type, what about types themselves?
 What is the type of `int`?

 .. code-block:: ipython3